VISION (the future we seek to create)

 Center Director Matthew Wynia commented on medical records privacy, related to

 the "raid" on Trump physician Dr. Harold Bornstein's NYC office, in an article

 published by SFGATE, website of the San Francisco Chronicle.
 Read full story>>

 Health Affairs Today featured an essay, "Accepting Professional Accountability:

 A Call For Uniform National Data Collection On Medical Aid-In-Dying," by

-Jean T. Abbott Jacqueline J. Glover Matthew K. Wynia.
+Jean T. Abbott, Jacqueline J. Glover and Matthew K. Wynia.